hieuvp/learning-python/learn-the-basics/basic-operators/README.md

 ## Arithmetic Operators

-Just as any other programming languages, the addition, subtraction, multiplication, and division operators can be used with numbers.
+The addition, subtraction, multiplication, and division operators can be used with numbers.

 ```py
 number = 1 + 2 * 3 / 4.0